 Original requests for payments from the USFS will be mailed to the National Incident Business Office.
 Copies will be mailed to the Region 6/10 Incident Business Coordinator and the appropriate local Forest Office.

-Table 9: USFS Billing Addresses
+Table 9: USFS Billing Addresses and Contact Information